DNS-Accountants

 The Construction Industry Scheme (CIS) is a series of regulations for contractors and sub-contractors working within the UK construction industry.
 CIS was introduced to minimise tax evasion.

 CIS sets out how contractors in the construction industry must handle payments to subcontractors for construction work.
-Contractors must make deductions from their payments to subcontractors to pass onto HMRC and file CIS monthly returns.
+Contractors must make deductions from their payments to pass onto HMRC, and file CIS monthly returns.

 In this blog we will answer the question ’What is a CIS Monthly Return and How to File with HMRC?’
 But first let’s start with a bit more information about CIS.